 What I really like about this photo was that it was not originally planned at all, the whole thing happened very suddenly.
 I came out and as I was getting out of my car I stepped into a huge pile of leaves and after I looked closer, I saw that they were mostly clean and in good shape.
 Right there on the spot I decided to bring them inside and use them for my photo that day.
 This is what I came up with.
 I was aiming to show off the colors of the season.

 This is a photo that I wanted to take for a while at the time but the weather was not cooperating.
 After a few days of rain, things calmed down and I was able to go out and capture this picture.
 The whole point was to show off the fall colors in the leaves.
 This is another long exposure photo which helped get that super smooth reflection in the water.

 This photo comes from shooting my friends’ wedding in November.
 This was a fun challenge because it was my first time shooting a wedding.
 I was pretty nervous going into the event because I wasn't sure what types of shots I wanted to get but I knew I wanted to tell the story of the day.
 Once the event started things happened very naturally and I was able to focus and capture some really great moments.
-I’m extremely happy with how all of the images came out and I would like to shoot more weddings in the future.
-You can see all of the photos from this shoot here.

 Just like any other pet owner, I absolutely love taking pictures of my animal!
 This is my adorable cat Chestnut.
 I probably took over 200 photos of her this past year but I narrowed it down to this one and the next one.
 These two photos are definitely some of the best ones I’ve ever gotten of her.
 This photo is currently my most popular one I have posted on Tookapic.
 I love her expression and how the light and contrast balanced.